JignashaVanara/corporate-portal/README.md

 ## Description
-    Current website is a corporate company portal which is developed using HTML, CSS, JS, Jquery, Bootstrap, Node.js, handlebars and MySQL.
+    Current website is a corporate company portal which is developed using HTML, CSS, JS, JQuery, Bootstrap, Node.js, handlebars and MySQL.

 ## Getting Started